 It means the weight of the first data row is 1.0, second is 0.5, and so on.
-Weights should be non-negative.

 The weight file corresponds with data file line by line, and has per weight per line.

 And if the name of data file is train.txt, the weight file should be named as train.txt.weight and placed in the same folder as the data file.
 In this case, LightGBM will load the weight file automatically if it exists.